blake122096/ticket-lifecycle/README.md

 - Working the Issue
 - Resolution

-<h2>Working through Tickets</h2>
+<h2> Handling Tickets</h2>

 <p>
-In this project, we'll simulate some helpdesk tickets and work through them to resolution.
-Before we start anything, make sure the Maintenance department is deleted as tickets somehow get routed here.
-Login as an admin, hover over agents (big tab) and click on departments.
-Check the Maintenance department, click More then delete.
-Now we can begin.
+To begin simulating helpdesk ticket resolution, first remove the default "Maintenance" department: log in as admin, navigate to

-Go to http://localhost/osTicket and open a new ticket.
-Let's create a ticket about a user named Karen and is reporting that their company's mobile/online banking system is down.
+Agents > Departments, select "Maintenance," and click More > Delete.
+Then, create a new ticket at http://localhost/osTicket for user "Karen" reporting an outage of the company's online banking system.
 </p>
 <br />